muneebusmani/Nvim/README.md

-# 💤 LazyVim + Laravel
+# 💤 LazyVim

-(and some stuff I also use)
-This is my best effort to fully integrate my LazyVim config with Laravel and all Laravel-related tools.
-Works great with Livewire v3 as well as Volt and Folio.
-When using Volt, use class-based syntax for maximum compatibility.
-Functional Volt works, too, but has issues with `$this`.

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 ## Laravel Native

-This config is setup with the best available dev tooling for laravel
+This config is setup with the best available dev tooling for laravel, Flutter, and React

+### Laravel
 - Intelephense
 - Blade Language Support
 - Blade Formatter